reactiveide/appinventor-sources/README.md

 ## Licenses

-Please be noted that this project is NOT intended for ***Commerical use*** !
+This Project is now available under the MIT License !

 If you are working on a personal or hobby project, feel free to use it ***WITH CREDIT*** !

-(simply attach either the developer name kwankiu or the project name ReactiveIDE somewhere in your project, thanks! :)

-If you are contributing to any other OPEN SOURCE Project or MIT App Inventor 2 and you find anything useful here, feel free to use and OPEN SOURCE it.
+If you are contributing to any other OPEN SOURCE Project or MIT App Inventor 2 and you find anything useful here, feel free to use it within the license.

 (We encourage you to help our community and contribute to open source)